docksal/docksal/docs/tools/xdebug.md

 Keep in mind, that the script you are trying to debug must reside within the project folder or PHPStorm won't be able to access its code (and thus debug it).
-Specifically, this means that you can only debug Drush and Drupal Console instances local to the project (installed with Composer into as project level dependencies).
+Specifically, this means that you can only debug Drush and Drupal Console instances local to the project (installed with Composer as project level dependencies).

 1) Create `.docksal/docksal-local.yml` file (or update an existing one) in your project with the following: